 The unauthorized use of restraints and/or seclusion can be discovered through any number of processes listed above.
 If the unauthorized use of restraints or seclusion is confirmed, the provider is required to immediately put safeguards in place to ensure there are no more restraints used until the team is able to evaluate the reason for the unauthorized restraint and/or seclusion and to identify appropriate follow up actions.
-If the use of seclusion as a form of behavioral restraint/ punishment is confirmed, the provider is notified to immediately stop the practice.
+If the use of seclusion as a form of behavioral restraint/punishment is confirmed, the provider is notified to immediately stop the practice.
 The PAHP contractor will complete an onsite investigation to confirm seclusion is not being unlawfully utilized.

 If a restraint or seclusion incident is reported through the PAHP contractor incident reporting process or through a complaint, the PAHP will promptly investigate the provider and associated incidents within 10 business days.
 As applicable, a corrective action procedure will commence.
 Corrective action plans are due to the PAHP contractor within 15 business days if the investigation identifies concerns with health, safety or participant rights and will be due within 30 calendar days for all other concerns.
 The PAHP contractor must review and approve the corrective action plan and monitor its implementation.
-The type of monitoring completed upon implementation and immediately thereafter may include an onsite visit, request for documentation, follow-up interviews with participants, provider and/or provider staff, or additional follow-up activities initiated during the next provider support plan/crisis intervention plan if the current one is not sufficient in preventing the use of restraints and/or seclusion.
+The type of monitoring completed upon implementation and immediately thereafter may include an onsite visit, request for documentation, follow-up interviews with participants, provider and/or provider staff, or additional follow-up activities initiated during the next provider recertification.
+The PAHP will require the Family Care Coordinator to review and develop a stronger behavior support plan/crisis intervention plan if the current one is not sufficient in preventing the use of restraints and/or seclusion.
 If a provider is found to be non-compliant with rules, regulations or policies, including the continued utilization of unauthorized restraints, the PAHP will take all action deemed appropriate to suspend and/or terminate the provider agreement.